 Daniel also says below that two startling historical things would follow Messiah's appearance.
 First, Messiah would be cut off.
 Second, the city of Jerusalem and the temple would be destroyed shortly thereafter.

-Daniel 9:26 - Then, after the sixty-two weeks, Mashiach will be cut off and have nothing.
+Daniel 9:26 - Then, after the sixty-two weeks, Mashiyach will be cut off and have nothing.
 The people of a prince yet to come will destroy the city and the sanctuary, but his end will come with a flood, and desolations are decreed until the war is over.

 Here Daniel talks of the Messiah being killed.
 He also says the same thing that Yeshua said - that Jerusalem would be shortly destroyed.
 It happened in 70 A.D. and Josephus and others spoke of the "flood" of Jewish blood in the streets of Jerusalem....